RoSE-Lab-Admin/CubeRover/src/roseybot_control/test/README-EndToEnd.md

-# Instructions to Run on Raspberry Pi
+# Instructions to Run End-to-End Test
-1. Connect computer to the same network as the Raspberry Pi
+1. Connect the lab computer to the same network as the Raspberry Pi.
 2. On the lab computer, open a terminal:

     i.
 SSH into the Raspberry Pi